NickyROV/Ranger-ROV_2022/README.md

-# Ranger-ROV
+# Model Black ROV

-This repo is to keep track of all my work on Ranger ROV, ranging from design, BOM, program and technicial document.
+This repo is to keep track of all my work on Black ROV, ranging from design, BOM, program and technicial document.

 This is basically two separate system, ardusub firmware in pixhawk to control the main ROV, and teensy to mini ROV.